derStephan/shallalistToHost/README.md

 Goal is to redirect domains of selected categories to 127.0.0.1 thus these domains are blocked on DNS basis

-language: PHP
-needs cURL and PHAR
+language: PHP 5, needs cURL and PHAR

 Installation: simply put php-file to your web-root and run it in browser.
+Note, that the script must be allowed to create files and folders in its own directory.

 When run first, the current full blacklist is downloaded: http://www.shallalist.de/Downloads/shallalist.tar.gz The list is decompressed and saved to a subfolder.